kidpollo/fullstack-kitchen-sink-2024/README.md

 # AWS Fullstack App Kitchen Sink 2024

-This is a reference architecture for what I consider some best practices for a Fullstack app based on my previous experiences.
+This is a reference architecture for what I consider some best practices for a Fullstack app based on my latest experiences.

 This is built as a mono-repo that includes infrastructure, front-end, and back-end.
 More details on that later.
-While mono-repos are excellent in some situations, it does not mean this repo is intended to be cloned to start a new project.
+While mono-repos are excellent in some situations, it does not mean this repo is intended to be cloned (but you could :D) to start a new project.
 It references best practices around using Terraform, an AWS Lambda-based backend, and a React Native frontend.
 However, it should be a great starting point for a React Native-based app with a straightforward request/response API using AWS lambda.

-This also works as a helpful tech radar of software and libraries.
+This repo also works as a helpful tech radar of software practices and libraries that are relevant these days.
+I don't dislike frameworks.
+I think they can provide great value at times.
+However, flexibility is critical for scaling and evolving modern apps and infrastructures.
+Terraform and Terragrunt + the current state of the Serverless capabilities provided by AWS, make for a highly compelling combination that offers ultimate flexibility with some of the niceties of frameworks without the bloat.

+I realize a setup like this is not the most beginner-friendly as it would require comfort level with tooling more familiar to infrastructure and DevOps folks.
+However, I find that DevOps, infrastructure, and platform teams spend a lot of their energy converting developer work to be compatible with Gitops-compatible approaches, so why not embrace modern practices that span teams from the start?

 ## Tools